-Good cider vinegar is a completely natural product and is normally made by allowing crushed apples to ferment in oak barrels.
-It has cleansing and disinfecting properties which self detoxify the body and it is a powerful cleansing agent and healing elixir with naturally occurring antibiotic and antiseptic that fights germs and bacteria.
-Honey (unprocessed) is normally added to make the drink more palatable.
+Good quality cider vinegar (with the mother) is a natural product, made by allowing crushed apples to ferment in oak barrels.
+It has cleansing properties which help to detoxify the body and is a powerful cleansing agent which naturally helps to fight germs and bacteria.

-Cider Vinegar also helps to keep the body nicely alkaline.
-Vinegar is obviously acid but when broken down in the stomach becomes alkaline.
-An alkaline body has been shown to better fight germs and disease better and helps to ward off ailments such as bladder and kidney conditions, osteoporosis, aching muscles, low energy and chronic fatigue, and slow digestion.
+Cider Vinegar can also help to keep the body nicely alkaline.
+Vinegar is acid but when broken down in the stomach becomes alkaline.
+An alkaline body has been shown to better fight germs and disease.

 Raw fruits, leafy green vegetables, tea and legumes are examples of alkaline foods.
-Interestingly a foods actual pH is not a good indicator of a food that has acidic effects on the body, for example, lemons and limes when processed by the body actually have a very alkaline effect.
-All animal products are acid forming, even if they have a alkaline pH prior to digestion.
-The ideal ratio of alkaline to acid foods in a diet id 70/30.
+Interestingly a foods actual pH is not a good indicator of a food that has acidic effects on the body, for example, lemons and limes when processed by the body actually have an alkaline effect.
+The ideal ratio of alkaline to acid foods in a diet is around 70/30.
 High stress levels can also effect the amount of acid produced in the body.
-For more on getting alkaline see here.

-Cider vinegar is especially good at treating arthritis and with the British national health service restricting the access to arthritis treatments, many people are looking for alternative methods of treatment.
-There have been many articles recently in the press verifying these healing effects.
+Cider vinegar has been used to help treat arthritis.
+Many people are looking for alternative methods of treatment.
+There have been articles recently in the press verifying these healing effects.

 Sir Ranulph Fiennes, the famous explorer and endurance chap, suffered with arthritis in his hand and hip and turned to drinking honeygar.
 He says “Without it I wouldn’t be able to have done all the things I have done…it has completely kept my arthritis at bay.”

 Honeygar is best drank regularly and can take a while to kick in, so stick with it.
-It also must be combined with a low acid diet, that means no nasty foods high in sugar, nothing processed (factory food) and alcohol.
-If you have stiff muscles and joints, try taking regular hot baths with epsom salts.
+It also must be combined with a low acid diet, that means no nasty foods high in sugar, nothing too processed (factory food) and alcohol.

 I have a hip that clicks and a dodgy neck, which are probably old injures from when I was young and used to do terrible things to my body, all in the name of sports.
-I have started to drink honeygar and will keep you posted on the progress of my dodgy bits.
+I have started to drink honeygar and will keep you posted on the progress.

 When buying cider vinegar, check that it contains the ‘mother’ and is organic.
 This ensures that it is completely natural, the good stuff, and has not been distilled.
-The distillation process kills of the powerful enzymes and minerals like potassium, phosphorus, sodium, magnesium, sulphur, iron copper, fluorine, silicon, pectin and natural malic and tartaric acids, which are important in fighting body toxins and inhibiting bacteria growth.
+The distillation process kills of enzymes and minerals.

 Add 2 tbs cider vinegar and top up with freshly boiled water, add honey to taste (1 tbs is normally good for us, we use maple syrup now which is delicious!)